 Marissa Williams commenced work at ADRI in February 2012 as a research assistant, and began her PhD studies in 2015.
 She completed her undergraduate degree of Forensic Biology in Biomedical Science at the University of Technology Sydney and went on to undertake an honours project in paediatric oncology at the Tumour bank, Westmead Children’s Hospital.

-Kim Mattock joined the ADRI in April 2010 as the Receptionist/Administrative Assistant of the Bernie Banton Centre.
+Kim Mattock joined the ADRI in April 2010 as the Receptionist/Administrative Assistant of the Asbestos Diseases Research Institute.
 Kim previously worked in varied administration roles and fields, both corporate and government.
 Joining ADRI is a return to the Concord Hospital campus for Kim; in a ‘previous life’ she worked for various specialists throughout the Hospital.

 Justin Crosbie joined ADRI in 2009 as the Information Systems Manager.
 He has completed a Science degree in Information Technology at the University of Technology, Sydney.
 Justin has previous experience working an information technology consultancy firms and also works for the ANZAC Research Institute on the Concord Campus.